/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 1.5.6.
 Additional Fees

-The intern is directly responsible to pay the landlord for any services and fees that are not included in ABROADER’s accommodation package.
-These additional fees include laundry service (around 1 USD/kg), electricity bills (USD50-150/month per room), drinking water, cleaning, linen, or other additional items and services.
+The intern is directly responsible for paying to the landlord for any services and fees that are not included in ABROADER’s accommodation package.
+These additional fees include laundry service (around 1 USD per kg), drinking water, cleaning, linen, or other additional items and services.
 The intern will be directly liable to the landlord for any damage to the accommodation arising from any act or omission of the intern.

 1.5.7.
 Liability of ABROADER

-ABROADER must use reasonable endeavors to support, however, in no event is ABROADER liable to the intern arising from the termination of the accommodation, or as a result of any death, injury, or loss incurred in relation to the accommodation by any reason or cause.
+ABROADER must use reasonable endeavors to support the intern; however, in no event is ABROADER liable to the intern arising from the termination of the accommodation or as a result of any death, injury, or loss incurred in relation to the accommodation by any reason or cause.

 1.6.
 Pre-departure guide

-ABROADER will hold a session of online pre-departure with the intern, to make sure that the intern understands issues related to safety, health, politics, culture, and religion in Vietnam, and anything needed to prepare before the departure to Vietnam.
+ABROADER will hold an online pre-departure with the intern, to make sure that the intern understands issues related to safety, health, politics, culture and religion in Vietnam, and anything needed to prepare before the departure to Vietnam.

 In this session, ABROADER also will: